-Poland leader defends World Cup player bonus amid inflation
+Poland leader backs down from World Cup players’ bonus

-WARSAW, Poland (AP) — Poland’s prime minister on Tuesday defended the controversial decision to pay high bonuses to the national soccer team for its World Cup performance amid high inflation and hardship in the country.
+WARSAW, Poland (AP) — Poland’s prime minister on Tuesday backed down from his initial declaration to award bonuses to the national soccer team for it World Cup performance amid high inflation and hardship in the country.

-Mateusz Morawiecki said he believes that the players have earned some kind of a bonus by advancing from their group, Poland’s best result at the tournament in 36 years.
+It was a sudden reversal by Mateusz Morawiecki, who just hours earlier said he believed the players had earned some kind of a bonus by advancing from their group, Poland’s best result at the tournament in 36 years.

-“This success is worth any money,” Morawiecki said on wPolsce.pl pro-government TV.
+But following controversy fuelled by high inflation and general uncertainty, Morawiecki eventually said on Facebook that “there will be no government means” for bonuses for the players.

+He said that lack of sufficient financing is among the problems standing in the way of Poland’s soccer development.
+He added that state money will be dedicated to amend that.

 At a meeting before the team left for Qatar, Morawiecki promised players a “very good reward” if things go well.
 Media reports said there was talk of at least 30 million zlotys ($6.7 million.)